 Biking and Hiking New Zealand - 10 Abel Tasman Track

-About 4 hours walk along the coast on a very good and pleasant track to Torrent Bay, which can only be crossed within 2 hours of low tide.
-Another 3 hours to Barks Bay with space for about 40 tents and a wonderful sandy beach to swim.
-If you start early (6 o'clock) you have the track for yourself for a few hours.
-I hiked part of the way with Sina, who went on to a hut in the evening.
-At my campsite in the evening I met a Sarah from Germany who had spent three years in South America and now one year in New Zealand, we chatted until the sun went down.
+About four hours on a very good and pleasant coastal track to Torrent Bay, which can only be crossed within about two hours of low tide.
+Another three hours brought me to Bark Bay, where there is space for around 40 tents and a wonderful sandy beach for a swim.
+If you start early — around six o’clock — you have the track almost to yourself for a few hours.
+I walked part of the way with Sina, who continued on to a hut in the evening.
+At my campsite I met Sarah from Germany, who had spent three years in South America and was now spending a year in New Zealand.
+We talked until the sun went down.

-It is a bit of a nuisance, that you have to carry your tent, sleeping bag, mattress, cooker, food etc just for one night in your tent.
-With good weather one of the best two days I ever had in a walk.
-You will meet quite a few people, 'you never walk alone'.
+It is a bit of a nuisance that you have to carry your tent, sleeping bag, mattress, stove, food, and everything else for just one night in your tent.
+Still, with good weather, these were two of the best days I have ever had on a walk.
+You meet quite a few people — you never walk alone.

 Abel Tasman National Park